lmolkova/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 For HTTP status codes in the 5xx range, as well as any other code the client failed to interpret, span status MUST be set to `Error`.

-Don't set the span status description if the reason can be inferred from `http.status_code`.
+Don't set the span status description if the reason can be inferred from `http.response.status_code`.

 ## Common Attributes